Search for pair production of vector-like quarks in leptonic final states in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 The VLQs are hypothetical fermions whose left- and right-handed components transform identically under the SM electroweak gauge group $\text{SU}(2)_L \otimes \text{U}(1)_Y$, in contrast to the behavior of the SM chiral quarks.
 This chiral symmetry allows a mass term to be included in the Lagrangian, which means that the VLQ masses are not dependent on Higgs Yukawa couplings.
 The existence of such VLQs could cancel out the leading quantum loop corrections to the observed \PH mass from top quarks, thus stabilizing it~\cite{VLQ1,VLQ2}.

 In most of the relevant models, VLQs are assumed to mix primarily with the third-generation SM quarks, as is consistent with the expected large top quark coupling~\cite{VLQmixing}.
 At the LHC, VLQs can be produced in pairs via the strong interaction or singly via an electroweak interaction.
-While VLQ pair production typically has a lower cross section than single production at high masses, the cross sections are independent of the VLQ width and couplings to electroweak bosons.
+At high masses, VLQ pair production typically has a lower cross section than single production, but for the narrow-width VLQs assumed by this analysis the pair production cross section is independent of the electroweak couplings, simplifying interpretation.
 A vector-like top quark ($\PQT$) with an electric charge of $2e/3$, analogous to the SM top quark, can decay in three modes that produce characteristic high-momentum signatures: $\PQT\to \PQt\PH$, $\PQt\PZ$, and $\PQb\PW$~\cite{VLQ1}.
 Similarly, a vector-like bottom quark (\PQB) with an electric charge of $-e/3$ can decay through $\PQB \to \PQb\PH$, $\PQb\PZ$, and $\PQt\PW$.
 Examples of tree-level Feynman diagrams are shown in Fig.~\ref{fig:diagrams}.

 In minimal models, these VLQs may only exist as electroweak singlets $\PQT$ and $\PQB$, in a doublet ($\PQT$, $\PQB$), or in doublets and triplets with further VLQs that would have exotic charges.
 Each scenario results in different $\PQT$ and $\PQB$ branching fractions.
 For singlets, the branching fractions are 50\% for $\PQT \to \PQb\PW$ and $\PQB \to \PQt\PW$, and 25\% for $\PQT \to \PQt\PH$, $\PQT\to\PQt\PZ$, $\PQB \to\PQb\PH$, and $\PQB\to\PQb\PZ$.
 In various doublet scenarios, the $\PQT$ decays only to $\PQt\PH$ and $\PQt\PZ$ with equal branching fractions of 50\%, and similarly the $\PQB$ decays only to $\PQb\PH$ and $\PQb\PZ$ with equal branching fractions~\cite{delAguila:1989rq, VLQ2}.
 These singlet and doublet branching fraction scenarios are used as benchmarks.